Jobs

 • Conduct face-to-face and/or phone and online communication with such donors on a regular basis.

-• Position the CEO, key staff, and board members for effective interactions with donors.
+• Position the CEO, key staff, and board members for effective interactions with all high-level donors and prospective donors.

 • Write correspondence to donors as needed between interactions with the team.

-• Manage a system for completion of donor contact reports for all critical cultivation and solicitation calls and integrate into the CRM system.
+• Maintain donor contact reports and integrate them into the CRM system.

 • Prepare personal proposals for specific asks to individual donors.

-• Assist the full CHI team in designing and implementing creative ways to keep donors informed of the results and impact of their giving through personal and collective donor acknowledgement activities.
+• Assist the full CHI team in designing and implementing creative ways to keep donors informed of the results and impact of their giving through personal and collective donor acknowledgment activities.

 • Oversee all donors are properly thanked and acknowledged in a timely manner.

-Help the CEO and CHI Senior Staff to design and incrementally build a planned giving program, including:
+• Help the CEO and CHI Senior Staff to design, implement and incrementally build a planned giving program.

 Fundraising/visibility Events:

-• Assist the full team with the design, relevance, management and implementation of all special events, small and large to build awareness and or raise money for CHI.
+• Assist the full team with the design, , management and implementation of special events, small and large to build awareness and or raise money for CHI.

 Ongoing Education: